camelize

 - Supports string or string array input (arrays are joined with

-before conversion). - Automatically removes leading/trailing delimiters (e.g.,
+-before conversion). - Automatically removes leading/trailing delimiters (e.g.,

 - Supports string or string array input (arrays are joined with